An Abelian Category of Motivic Sheaves: Introduction

 The basic homological invariants of a fibration of topological spaces $f:X\to S$, are the local systems $R^if_*\Q$.
 When this is a family of complex algebraic varieties defined over a subfield $k$ of $\C$, there are many related invariants, such as the Gauss-Manin connection, the associated variation of mixed Hodge structure, and the action of the algebraic fundamental group on \'etale cohomology of the fibres.
 According to Grothendieck's philosophy, all of these structures should come from the motive of the family.
 My goal here is to make this idea precise in the following way.
 Given a field $F$, and a variety $S$, as above, I will construct an abelian category $\M(S; F)$ of motivic ``sheaves'' of $F$-modules.
 The above local systems can be promoted to objects in $\M(S;\Q)$, and the associated structures can be obtained by applying appropriate realizations functors.

 Before explaining what I will do, let me say a few words about what I won't.
 The usual approach to building a category of motives is to start with a category of varieties and algebraic correspondences and modify and complete this in some way.
 This stays very close to the underlying geometry which is good.
 On the other hand, it is usually very hard to prove for example that what one gets is (derived from) an abelian category.
 A more pragmatic approach is to take a system of compatible realizations.
 This usually has good categorical properties, but is somewhat ad hoc in nature; and in the relative setting, it would be appear that any such approach would be necessarily very technical (e.g. \cite{saito2}).
-Here I want to take a middle path first blazed by Nori while building a category of motives over a field \cite{nori-mot,levine}.
-The approach appeals to a particular realization at the outset, but is essentially geometric in its character.
-The building blocks for $\M(S;F)$ are quadruples consisting of a family $f:X\to S$, a closed subvariety $Y\subset X$ and indices $i\in \N, w\in\Z$.
-When $Y=\emptyset$, this data represents the motivic version of $R^if_*F$ denoted here by $h_S^i(X)(w)$.
-Although the parameter $w$ is extraneous at this stage, it is needed to keep track of Tate twists, which are nontrivial in the Hodge and \'etale realizations.
-For nonempty $Y$, the associated motive $h_S^i(X,Y)(w)$ roughly corresponds to the fiberwise cohomology of the pair.
-In essence, $\M(S;F)$ is set up as the universal theory for which: